kvncnls/birthday-reminder/README.md

 ### Goals of this project:

-- Shows basic understanding of React.
-Inline comments in code to show understanding of React.
+- Inline comments in code to show basic understanding of React
 - useState Hook
 - Props and destructuring props
 - Conditional rendering with ternary operations